-For instance, Chip Kelly made a few boneheaded trades last year that got the die-hard fans all riled up (Byron Maxwell and DeMarco Murray…really Chip?)
-Not only did the Philadelphia Eagles struggle last season, but good ol' Chip lost his gig and was replaced by Doug Pederson-which was a controversial decision, to say the least.
+For instance, Chip Kelly made a few boneheaded trades a while back that got the die-hard fans all riled up (Byron Maxwell and DeMarco Murray…really Chip?)
+Not only did the Philadelphia Eagles struggle that year, but good ol' Chip lost his gig and was replaced by Doug Pederson - which was a controversial decision, to say the least.
 The point is, study up on the two team's coaching staffs and their poor choices.
 This is a big deal.

 3. Study Up on Some Vocab

 Do you know what first and goal means?
 How about a blitz?
-Girl, these gents don't expect you to know these things, but if you do, their eyes will almost pop out of their skulls when you say them.
+Girl, these gents don't expect you to know these things, but if you do master some football buzzwords, their eyes will almost pop out of their skulls when you say smart things about football during the big game.
 Things like, "Wow, do you think they'll go for the field goal or risk it for the two-point conversion?" at the right time will make their jaws drop.

-This isn't so hard to take on really.
+Learning things football fans say isn't so hard to take on really.
 Just Google some basic football lingo, and sprinkle in some of the terms throughout the game.
 For instance, "blitz" is an easy one.
 This is when the defensive backs take down the quarterback before he gets the ball out of his hands (brutal).
 If you say, "Are you kidding me?
-This is the third blitz in this game-unfreakingbelievable!" when your team's quarterback goes down--you win.
+This is the third blitz in this game-unfreakingbelievable!" when your team's quarterback goes down - you win.

 4. Don't Overdo the Team Spirit